top of page

 • The championship and point standing for the sport of cross-country shall be determined by a single championship meet at a member school course.

-• The championship meet shall be held on a weekday afternoon which does not conflict with any other league sport.
+• The championship meet shall be held on a weekday afternoon in the last week of September.

-• 1st, 2nd team trophies and medals for top 10 finishers will be awarded in the championship run.
+• 1st, 2nd team trophies and medals for top 10 finishers will be awarded in the championship run for both a A and AA division.

 • A team is made up of 5 runners.
 All other members will count as pushers with only the first five runners counting in the team score.